str1ngth3ory/Gaussian-Mixture-Models/README.md

 ## Due Date
-The assignment is due **November 11th, 2018 at 11:59PM UTC-12 (Anywhere on Earth time)**.
+The assignment is due **March 31st, 2019 at 11:59PM UTC-12 (Anywhere on Earth time)**.
 The deliverable for this assignment is a completed mixture_models.ipynb file.

 ## Submission
 The tests for the assignment are provided in `mixture_tests.py`, all of the tests are already embedded into the respective ipython notebook cells, so the will be running automaticagically when you run the cells with your code.
 Local tests are sufficient for verifying the correctness of your implementation, so Bonnie is only for submission purposes.
 The tests on Bonnie will be similar to the ones provided here, but the images and data being tested against, and the values for calculations will be different.

-#### Thus, you will be allowed only 5 submissions on Bonnie.
+#### You will be allowed only 5 submissions on Bonnie.
 Make sure you test everything before submitting.
 The code will be allowed to run for not more than 1 hour per submission.
 In order for the code to run quickly, make sure to vectorize the code (more on this in the notebook itself).

 ### Since there are only 5 submissions allowed, your BEST submission will be used for the assignment grade.

 To submit your code to Bonnie run:

-`python submit.py`
+`python3 submit.py`

 As a backup, please also submit generated `mixture_models.ipynb` file to Canvas.